Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Timewalker Dungeons - Not Working @ 32%
 - Personal Loot - Working @ 100%
 - Group Loot - Not Working @ 45%
-- Random Dungeon Finder - Not Working @ 48%
+- Random Dungeon Finder - Not Working @ 48% - Progress made will be in next few update.
 - Looking For Raid - Not Working @ 42%
 - Scenarios - Not Working @ 22%
 - Clean Up Bag - Not Working @ 12%
 - Bank - Working @ 75%
 - Arena Skirmish - Not Working @ 45%
-- Rated Battlegrounds - Not Working @ 39%
+- Rated Battlegrounds - Not Working @ 48% - Progress made will be in next few update.

 ------------------------------------------------------------------------------------